Well-being first for staff, residents & clients.

 So much of caring is about making a human connection and we wanted to remind our clients that there’s always a smiling face not far away.
 If you smile at someone, nine times out of ten you’ll get a smile back, and what’s important to remember is sometimes we’re the only people our clients see in a day.

-For those who have dementia this is even more important.
+For those who have dementia, this is even more important.
 Continuity and routine are essential.
 A familiar face helps build rapport and trust.
 We want to create a positive, happy feeling for all clients.
 This simple gesture is already proving effective.
-Although there are hopes of a Covid-19 vaccine being rolled out soon and elderly people will be the first to receive it, we’re preparing for PPE being a normal part of daily life for some time to come.
+Although there are hopes of a Covid-19 vaccine being rolled out soon and elderly people will be the first to receive it, we’re preparing for PPE to be a normal part of daily life for some time to come.

 We’ve adapted our services throughout the pandemic, locking down our residential home, Birchwood House, early in 2020 and introducing family visits in June, using a fully secure visiting area.
 Keeping clients’ spirits up throughout has been a priority, with organised activities including afternoon teas, a Harvest Hoedown, Halloween and Guy Fawkes celebrations for the elderly people.